imalexlelo10/Alex_Portfolio/README.md

-# Alex Lelo | IT Help Desk Portfolio
+# Alex Lelo | IT/Cyber Security Portfolio

 Welcome to my IT portfolio!